benpollarduk/BP.AdventureFramework/README.md

   * Take - take an item.
   * Talk to - talk to a NPC.
   * Use on - use an item.
 Items can be used on a variety of targets.
-  * N, S, E, W - traverse through the rooms in a region.
+  * N, S, E, W, U, D - traverse through the rooms in a region.

 The framework also provides global commands to help with game flow:
   * About - display version information.